Thursday December 30, 2021

 Pro Tip: The MED advises that it’s better to disclose all information than face denial, revocation or criminal prosecution.
 Additionally, be sure to be paid up on your taxes because you can’t get your MED badge if you owe the government any money.

-Where to Apply
+How to Apply

-At the office, you’ll have your picture and fingerprints taken for state records.
-Then the waiting begins as the state does an extensive background check.
-Should you pass, your badge will be mailed to your home address.
-When you get your badge and you’re working in your new marijuana dream job, be sure to keep that badge displayed at all times above the waist with the photo visible.
+Once you get your badge and you’re working in your new marijuana dream job, be sure to keep that badge displayed at all times above the waist with the photo visible.
 Now that you know the process, it’s time to apply for your badge and get to work!